Longhouse Reservation Information

 The Lane Longhouse is a multi-use facility available to all students and provides program and classroom space for culturally appropriate activities.
 Examples of such classes and activities could include: American Indian Language classes, ethnic studies classes, Native American studies, credit and non-credit classes on Native American culture, activities, and events sponsored by the Native American Student Program and the Native American Student Association.

-In order to ensure that activities that take place in the Lane Long House are in keeping with the spirit and purpose of this type of facility, the Lane Longhouse operates under the auspices of the Native American Student Program Coordinator as part of the Student Leadership Development Department.
+In order to ensure that activities that take place in the Lane Longhouse are in keeping with the spirit and purpose of this type of facility, the Lane Longhouse operates under the auspices of the Native American Student Program Coordinator as part of the Student Engagement Development Department.
 In addition, a Longhouse advisory committee will assist the Native American Student Program Coordinator in reviewing guidelines for use of the facility by campus and community groups as needed.

 Priority use for the Longhouse is as follows:

 - Monday through Friday, 8:00 – 3:00.
 The priority use of the Longhouse is reserved for credit classes.

 - Monday through Friday: 3:00 – 6:00, the priority use of the Longhouse is reserved for student and community/tribal group meetings and events.

 - Monday through Friday: 6:00 – 10:00, the priority use of the Longhouse is reserved for non-credit classes, student and community/tribal group meetings, and events.

 - Credit and non-credit classes will be scheduled in accordance with existing scheduling processes within departments.
 The Dean of Student Life and Leadership and the Native American Student Program Coordinator will work to identify classes and negotiate conflicts as needed.

 Reservation requests for weekends are also prioritized by request:

 - Community/tribal use